 Eliminate external recorder and metering requirements with oscillographic event reports, Sequential Events Recorder (SER) reporting, and three-phase power metering.
 Apply these tools to simplify post-fault analysis and improve your understanding of protective scheme operations.

 An Ethernet card option provides two copper or fiber ports for failover redundancy.
-Available Ethernet communications protocols include FTP, Telnet, DNP3 LAN/WAN, SNTP, IEC 61850, Parallel Redundancy Protocol (PRP), and IEEE C37.118 synchrophasors.
+Available Ethernet communications protocols include FTP, Telnet, DNP3 LAN/WAN, SNTP, the IEEE 1588 Precision Time Protocol Version 2 (PTPv2), IEC 61850, the Parallel Redundancy Protocol (PRP), and IEEE C37.118 synchrophasors.

 All four independent EIA-232 serial ports support SEL Fast Message, SEL ASCII, Compressed ASCII, SEL Fast Operate, SEL Fast Meter, SEL Fast SER, enhanced SEL Mirrored Bits communications, DNP3 Level 2 Outstation plus dial-out, Virtual Terminal, and communications with SEL-2600 Series RTD Modules.